signetica/acpi_hidd/README.md

 	make CONF_CFLAGS=-DEVDEV_SUPPORT; make install

-You may also install it as a port by unpacking apci_hidd.shar, changing into the *new* acpi_hidd directory, and building it in the usual fashion, this procedure, however, allowing you to set an option to provide evdev(4) support:
+You may also install it as a port by unpacking apci_hidd.shar, changing into the resulting *acpi_hidd* directory, and building it in the usual fashion; this procedure, however, allowing you to set an option to provide evdev(4) support:

 	sh acpi_hidd.shar